 - 1/4 teaspoon salt

-- 1/3 cup all-purpose flour or whole wheat pastry flour 1 ½ oz
+- 1/3 cup all-purpose flour or whole wheat pastry flour or a gluten-free blend (42 grams)

 - 1/2 cup dark chocolate chips

-- Preheat the oven to 350°F. Line an 8 inch metal pan with nonstick foil.
+- Preheat the oven to 350°F. Line an 8 inch metal pan with foil and spray bottom.

-- Puree the zucchini, butter, eggs, and vanilla a food processor or blender.
+- Puree the zucchini, butter, eggs, and vanilla in a food processor or blender.

 - Add the sugar (or alternative sweetener), cocoa powder, espresso powder, baking powder and salt and process until very smooth.
 Add flour and process until blended.